-In 1921, the Sauk City Women’s Club planted the first seed, and our library has grown ever since.
+In 1921, the Sauk City Women’s Club planted the first seed, and our library has flourished ever since.
 A large part of this growth has been due to memorials, gifts, bequests, and endowments provided by concerned civic-minded citizens.

 Leave a lasting memorial for a loved-one.
 Honor an employee, graduate, or volunteer.
 Commemorate a birthday, retirement or anniversary.
 Create something special for your honoree, the library, and the entire community.
-Contact the library to select a memorial book, or print and return this Memorial Bookmark (pdf).

 Funds may be left to the library for a variety of purposes.
 You can allow the Library Board to use the funds as they see fit, or you can create a bequest for a specific purpose.

 The following is a suggested form for an outright bequest, which you may have your attorney adopt to fit your ends:

 “I give and bequest $ ____________ to the George Culver Community Library, Sauk City, Wisconsin.
 I recognize that the particular use which should be made of these funds can best be determined in view of the conditions existing at the time.
 Accordingly, the amount may be used by the library’s governing board within its sole discretion for any purpose consistent with the objectives of the library.”

 Members of the Library Board or the Library Director are available to discuss such memorials with you or your legal counsel.

 Establish a Charitable Remainder Trust for the Benefit of the Library

 Funds may be left to the library during your lifetime with additional tax advantages and without sacrificing amounts left to heirs.
 Information on setting up a charitable remainder trust can be obtained through bank trust departments or your attorney.
 Again, members of the Library Board or the Library Director are available to discuss such memorials with you or your legal counsel.